jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Appropriately ambitious," Sophia repeated slowly.
 "What does that even mean?"

-"It means ambitious enough that you won't distract me, but not so ambitious that you'll compete with me for the same opportunities."
+"It means ambitious enough that you won't distract me, but not so ambitious that you'll— I don't know, compete with me?"
 Ethan's expression was tight.
 "It's how they evaluate everyone in my life.
-Becca passed because she's focused on business school, completely different track from mine.
-Jordan passed because he's planning film school.
-Tyler barely passed because he's another hockey player, which my dad sees as potential competition."
+Like, Becca passed because she's business school, completely different track.
+Jordan passed because he's film.
+Tyler barely passed because he's hockey too, which my dad sees as— like, competition or whatever."

 "That's..."
 Sophia searched for a word that captured how messed up that was.
 "Intense."

 "That's my life."
 He said it matter-of-factly, without self-pity, which somehow made it worse.
+Shrugged.
 "They mean well.
-They just have this very specific vision of my future, and they're terrified anything that doesn't fit the vision will derail me."
+I know they mean well.
+They just— they have this vision.
+Very specific.
+And anything that doesn't fit..."
+He made a frustrated gesture.
+"They're terrified I'll get derailed."

 "And I don't fit the vision."

-"You complicate the vision."
+"You make me think about it again."
 Ethan leaned forward, elbows on the desk, close enough that she could see the small scar through his eyebrow again.
-"You make me want things I set aside years ago.
+"You make me want— things I set aside.
+Years ago.
 MIT.
 Engineering.
-A life that's mine instead of theirs."
+A life that's..."
+He trailed off, shaking his head.
+"Mine instead of theirs.
+Does that make sense?"

 This was dangerous territory, the same conversation they'd had at The Forks but more pointed, more raw.
-Sophia's heart was doing that arhythmic thing again.
+Sophia's whole chest went tight—hope or panic, she couldn't tell which.

 "What do you want?" she asked quietly.
 "Really?"

 Ethan looked at her for a long moment, and she watched him weigh honesty against safety.
-Finally, he said, "I want to play hockey because I love it, not because it's the plan.
-I want to study engineering because it makes my brain light up the way it did when we were kids competing in math competitions.
-And I want—"
+Finally, he said, "I want to— I want to play hockey because I love it.
+Not because it's the plan, you know?
+And I want to study engineering because it makes my brain—" He gestured at his head.
+"Like it did when we were kids.
+Math competitions.
+Remember?
+It felt like—" He ran his hand through his hair, jaw tight.
+"And I want—"

-He stopped.
-Pulled back.
-The shutters came down.
+He looked away.
+Whatever he'd been about to say, he swallowed it.

 "What?"
 Sophia pressed.
 "You want what?"

-"To not disappoint anyone," he finished, but she could tell that wasn't what he'd been about to say.
-"My parents, my coaches, the scouts who are already watching.
-I want to be who everyone needs me to be."
+"To not disappoint anyone."
+He said it quickly, but she could tell that wasn't what he'd been about to say.
+"My parents.
+Coaches.
+The scouts who are already— they're watching.
+I just want to be who everyone needs me to be."

 "That's not the same as being who you are."

 "Maybe who I am isn't good enough."

 The words landed like stones in still water.
-Sophia stared at him—Ethan Hayes, star center, straight-A student, objectively perfect in every measurable way—and saw the nine-year-old kid who'd cried because his parents were making him move away from everything he knew.
+Sophia stared at him—Ethan Price, star center, straight-A student, objectively perfect in every measurable way—and saw the nine-year-old kid who'd cried because his parents were making him move away from everything he knew.

 "You're wrong," she said fiercely.
 "Who you are is—you're not giving yourself enough credit."